remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Slow motion effect

-Lastly let's apply a nice slow motion effect to the firework.
-You can do this by wrapping all moving components in a component called `<Slowed>`.
+Lastly let's apply a slow motion effect to the firework.
+For this you start with a new file `src/SlowedTrail.tsx`.
+It should contain a component called Slowed and a helper function `remapSpeed()` which will apply different speed levels to the firework.
+In the code snipped below a speed of 1.5 is applied until frame 20, afterwards the speed is slowed down to 0.5.

 ```tsx twoslash title="src/SlowedTrail.tsx"
 import React from "react";